An Introduction to Full-Deck Stacks

 if memory fails ²

 It’s important to understand that “ease of learning the associations” in this comparison refers to exactly that, and not the total time necessary to reach the stage where translations between card positions and values can be performed instantly, without conscious thought.
-The latter is primarily a function of practice, the acquisition time being roughly comparable in all cases.
+The latter is primarily a function of practice, the additional acquisition time being roughly comparable in all cases.
 Many excellent stack effects, of course, do not require this facility.

 Realize as well that there are specific exceptions to these broad, general characteristics.
 For example: